Freak Summer Hail Storm Blankets Mexico's Guadalajara

 "Hail more than a meter high, and then we wonder if climate change exists," Jalisco Gov. Enrique Alfaro Ramírez wrote on Twitter.
 As of Sunday afternoon, no injuries had been reported, he said, adding that authorities were working to help citizens whose homes were damaged.

 "This is a natural phenomenon that we haven't seen before," the governor said in a video posted to Facebook.
+As he gestured to the blanketed street, he added: "The hail looks like snowfall."

 In the Rancho Blanco area of the city, which was particularly hard-hit, some 30 vehicles and 60 homes were damaged, Jalisco Civil Protection officials said on Facebook.